Sunday, December 25, 2016

 LOW-FAT VANILLA CREAM

 Blend all ingredients together.
 (An immersion blender works well.)
-Chill and serve.
+Serve chilled.
 Keeps for about 3 days in the refrigerator.

 Saturday, May 14, 2016